 Build these questions into your blog posts and also on landing pages (if you have them).
-If you do that, then don’t forget to apply changes into the keywords or phrases on your page description, SEO and the URL itself.
+If you do that, then don’t forget to apply changes to the keywords or phrases on your page description, SEO and the URL itself.

-Since May 2015, we have lived in a world where more people search for things on their smartphone or tablet than they do on desktop computers.
+Since May 2015, we have lived in a world where more people search for things on their smartphones or tablet than they do on desktop computers.
 Not a ground-breaking piece of news we hear you say, but search engines now index the mobile version of your website first.

-"So what" you say?
-Well it means that that now, more than ever, your website needs to be optimised for viewing on a mobile device.
+"So what?" you say.
+Well, it means that that now, more than ever, your website needs to be optimised for viewing on a mobile device.

 At the time of writing, Google hasn't published information on how they identify voice-optimised web content, but it’s safe to assume that having a site that is mobile-friendly, will be the most optimised for voice as well.

-That said, it’s not enough for it just to be designed to look nice on a mobile.
+That said, it’s not enough for it just to be designed to look nice on mobile.
 You have to think about how people will navigate your site when on a smaller screen.
 Can they read the menus?
 Does it load quickly so you don’t use too much of people’s data?
 Are the links obvious?
 If not, you need to talk to us and we can help.

 We’re assuming you’ve already submitted your site map to Google Search Console.
 You probably created one before you started developing your website and certainly when you finished it.
 If not, and you’re looking at that sentence with a blank look, then let us illuminate you.